krupani/testnow/README.md

 An instant WebDriver-Ruby-Cucumber or WebDriver-Ruby-RSpec framework which has ability to do cross browser testing on any of the popular browsers, Firefox, Chrome, Opera, Internet Explorer, Safari, Android Browser.
 It uses the selenium-webdriver to driver the browsers already installed on your box.

+[NOTE] -- This gem does not provide any webdrivers or install any browsers, it is related to browser configuration and framework generation.
+For the tests to run, browsers should be installed and webdrivers should be present in the path variable.

 ## Table of Contents
 - [Installation](#installation)
     - [Install using gem command](#gem)